ken-lyk/weather-app/README.md

 *   **Responsive Design:**  The app is designed to be responsive and work well on various screen sizes (desktop and mobile).
 *   **Clear and Simple UI:** Leverages Tailwind CSS for a clean and modern look.
 *   **Geolocation access:** The app will get the access of geolocation if user gives it the permission to.
+*   **Random City Selection:** (NEW) Dynamically displays weather information for a randomly selected city on initial load.
+A "🎲" button allows users to select a new random city.

 ## Technologies Used